Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Methodology

 \subsection{VOT Calculation and Analysis}

-After acquiring the LLM responses, we estimate the LLM's alternative preference ranking model and calculate the VOT.
+After acquiring the responses from LLMs, we estimate their alternative preference ranking model and calculate the VOT.
 For the ranking model, we use the rank-ordered logit model \citep{rologit} to calibrate a linear utility function,